Step by Step guide to calculating Net Promoter Score

 - NPS helps you keep a pulse on the customer’s health.

 Any positive integer is a good NPS score as it shows that the customers are positive towards your brand.
 However, the average NPS score varies from industry to industry.
-What may be a good NPS score for the software industry may not apply to the airline industry.
+For example, the score of NPS in banking is 70 but for the software industry, it is 55.
+So, what may be a good NPS score for the software industry may not apply to the airline industry.

 Yes, NPS can be negative.
 0 or any NPS score below 0 is a negative NPS Score.
 It means that you have more unhappy customers than those who enjoy working with you.